 Liz earned a Masters degree in Canadian Studies at Carleton University, which led to an interest in Disability Art and Culture and to involvement in Propeller Dance.
 She has trained with Alito Alessi in DanceAbility technique, and with Shara Weaver and Renata Soutter since 2005.

 Moni Hoffman joined Propeller Dance in 2008.
-As a child, dance was always something Moni enjoyed, so when a friend told her about Propeller Dance, she couldn’t wait to get involved.
-Now Moni, along with being in the Company, co-teaches the growing Propeller Children’s Program and loves every minute of it.
-When Moni is notread more
+As a child, Moni loved dance and music, so when a friend told her about Propeller Dance, Moni could not wait to get involved.
+Now, Moni dances with the company and co-teaches the growing Children’s recreational class.
+Moni also showcased her second work, Imago Dei, as part of Propeller Dance’sread more

 A co-founder of Propeller Dance, Renata Soutter has dedicated her professional career to socially-engaged dance innovation through creation, performance, community outreach, and education.
 Numerous creations for Propeller include Living the Desirable Life (2017), The Wild Life (2017), Flesh and Spokes (2015), Drifting Up (2013), a commission by Dusk Dances Ottawa, and collaborations with the Ottawaread more